Mitgliederverwaltung am Laptop

 Reasons for member administration or club CRM

-Good master data management, also known as club CRM, is necessary to enable you to organise and contact a wide variety of processes.
-In the club, think about what data you need from your members (in terms of the purpose of the cub) and only obtain data that is really relevant.
+Effective master data management, also known as club CRM, requires a solution that facilitates organization and communication across a wide range of processes.
+Within the club, think about what data you need from your members (in terms of the purpose of the club) and only obtain data that is really relevant.
 Personal data is sensitive data and you as a club should therefore handle it carefully.

 Only people who really need members' information (e.g. the board of directors or senior officials) should have access.
 For individual groups/teams, there may also be leaders/coaches.

-Consider how you can securely collect members' data and pass it on to the relevant people in the club.
-Ideally, do not send it via tools such as WhatsApp, Facebook or other messengers from American providers.
+Consider how you can securely collect your members' data and forward it to the appropriate people within the club.
+Whenever possible, avoid sending data via services such as WhatsApp, Facebook, or other messaging apps from U.S. providers

 How can you avoid redundant data?
 How do you keep member data up to date and how can you achieve meaningful joint work with master data (authorization system)?
 Have you dealt with the topic of the GDPR?
 These are all questions that you need to consider beforehand.
 The answers to these questions are usually easier than you think and we'll cover most of them in the course of this article.